Gardening Shop

 I own these dungarees or overalls and I’m in love with them.
 As soon as they’re out of the washing machine and dried, I’m in them again for any garden work, around the house, or trips to the shops.
 They’re cute, flattering, good quality fairly heavy cotton and cool enough for the tropics.
 I was going to buy Carhartt, but these overalls by Liberty were cheaper and I think, nicer.
 Carhartt are very expensive in Australia.
 I have the light green overally from Liberty and I love that I can carry my small tools, and phone safely around the garden in all these pockets.
 My phone pocket has a zip, so the phone can’t fall out if I’m bending over to work in the garden.

 These gardening overalls are available in the US here.
-These are available in Australia here, which is where I bought my pair.
-In the uk they have them in white too, buy for the uk here.
+These are available in Australia, which is where I bought my pair.
+In the uk they have them in white too.

 A Soil pH Meter – With Moisture Meter